 For the most recent information, please visit the School of Public Health website.

 The Bachelor of Arts/Master of Public Health program offered jointly by the College of Arts & Sciences (CAS) and the School of Public Health (SPH) is a blend of the undergraduate experience and graduate professional study leading to increased career opportunities in the field of public health.
 Students complete all degree requirements for the (128-credit) BA and all requirements for the (48-credit) MPH.
-Up to 16 credits of graduate-level School of Public Health coursework completed in the final two years of undergraduate study may be applied both as elective credit toward the BA and as credit toward fulfillment of core requirements for the MPH.
+Up to 16 credits of graduate-level School of Public Health coursework completed in the final two years of undergraduate study may be applied both as elective credit toward the BA and as credit toward fulfillment of requirements for the MPH.
 Careful planning and full-time enrollment can result in students’ receiving the MPH after a total of five years of study, rather than the usual minimum of five-and-a-half years.
+Students may complete the MPH degree on a part time basis if desired.
 The BA is awarded at the completion of all BA requirements; the MPH is awarded once students have completed all MPH program requirements and requirements for one of the eight MPH concentrations.

 Public health is a diverse field that draws on expertise from many disciplines, including math, science, law, ethics, psychology, sociology, political science, and communications.
 Students applying to the BA/MPH program will be expected to demonstrate a commitment to public health as evidenced by their previous coursework, personal statement in the SOPHAS application, and past employment and extracurricular activities.
 Nevertheless, students in all CAS undergraduate concentrations are eligible to apply for the BA/MPH program, provided that they are not concurrently enrolled in another dual undergraduate/graduate degree program.
 Students pursuing an undergraduate minor in Public Health must drop that minor if they are accepted and choose to enroll in the BA/MPH program.
 Students must apply for the program by April 1 of their sophomore year (for July admission) or by October 15 of their junior year (for January admission) and may apply prior to taking any courses at the School of Public Health.
 Applicants must have a minimum cumulative grade point average (GPA) of 3.20, and successful applicants will generally have a GPA above 3.50.